vysecurity/RDPInception/README.md

 Credits
 =======
-Authored by Vincent Yiu of MDSec ActiveBreach
+Authored by Vincent Yiu (@vysecurity) of MDSec ActiveBreach

 RDPInception
 ============